Thank you for your interest in submitting a proposal for the Digital Learning Course Redesign Initiative. This is a 4-step process:

 Step 1: Attend an Information Session

-Multiple information sessions will be offered on the main UCF campus, the Health Sciences campus, and the Rosen College of Hospitality Management campus during the months of January and February.
+Several information sessions were offered on the main UCF campus and the Rosen College of Hospitality Management campus during the months of January and February.
 At this time they have concluded.
 Instead, please view a Recorded Session and contact Wendy Howard at iLab@ucf.edu with any questions.

 Step 2: Prepare a Proposal

 The proposal form includes sections for:

 - Faculty and course information

 - Purpose of the course redesign